The Birds and the Cats

 "So, other than you, what else lives at Tolmyr?"
 Jaridà asked, more to distract himself than out of interest.
 They had calculated that roughly one and a half Urs remained before the King's deadline of sundown.
 This gave them time to walk quickly enough to stay warm, but with no need to rush either.

 "Many things live there," Rusziné answered, "it only means 'death to the exile' under Carnael's interpretation.
 It could easily be translated as 'death is exiled' - in a desert, people expect nothing to survive, yet things do.
 In Sablesand, the Kyadii thrive.
-I think Tolmyr Sands originally it was called Tol Myrsands - the exiled death-sands.
+I think Tolmyr Sands was originally called Tol Myrsands - the exiled death-sands.
 See, it doesn't have sand in it the way you like to think of sand.
 Well, it has some but that's only what's blown in, the rest is just dirt and grit - but both sand and grit, without water, are lifeless."

 "So the 'death' part should refer to the sand itself, not to whatever lives there?"
 Jaridà asked.